sea-bass/pyrobosim/docs/source/usage/basic_usage.rst

     ros2 run pyrobosim_ros demo.py

-In a separate Terminal, you can publish a list of commands as follows:
+In a separate node, you can publish a list of commands:

 ::

-    ros2 run pyrobosim_ros demo_commands.py
+    ros2 launch pyrobosim_ros demo_commands.py

 The first command will start a world as a ROS2 node, and the second one will publish a plan (or set of actions) to the node.